What happens when you don't love your neighbour

 But such innocence does not seem to travel well into adulthood, and life in this Mumbai ‘undercity’ seems all about competition, envy and private hopes and griefs.
 The neoliberal remaking of the city seems to have made the poor into classic economic agents where neighbour’s envy is owner’s pride, and the miseries of one’s fellow human beings seem to provide the gloss for the shine of one’s fortune.

-What is lost in the process is a sense of public good, of an ethical space in which collective griefs and hopes can be articulated without being subsumed within narratives of hurt and offence.
+is a sense of public good, of an ethical space in which collective griefs and

 This book does not ‘soar above’ the lives of its protagonists.
 With meticulous research and documentation it occupies the crevices between the hopes, fears and desires of the people of Annawadi, and gives us understanding and insight that are to be gained by observing intimately a small social space with passion, commitment, and empathy.